GIScience/openrouteservice-docs/docs/source/index.rst

 Supported Web browsers
 ----------------------

 Please note that this project is developed by a small group of individuals.
 We don't have the man power to guarantee that this client works in all browsers and all operating systems.
-When accessing OpenRouteService.org as a Web frontend use, we currently provide full support of all provided services for any version of Mozilla Firefox, Google Chrome and Safari browsers.
+When accessing OpenRouteService.org as a Web frontend use, we currently provide full support of all provided services for any version of **Mozilla Firefox**, **Google Chrome** and **Safari** browsers.
 Any other web browser (e.g. Internet Explorer) is currently not supported.

 This site is structured into following sections: